chaseruskin/legoHDL/README.md

 The benefit of a market having a remote repository is that multiple users can use that market and therefore share blocks.

 A market contains the Block.lock files for its released blocks.
-These now act as essentially "pointers" to the actual block and version, indicated by the Block.lock's `version` and `remote`.
+These now act as "pointers" to the actual block and version, indicated by the Block.lock's values for `version` and `remote`.

 ### __Developing Related Blocks Together__

 As noted, a block will by default use the dependency located within the cache.
-This allows developing to be consistent so that when it is ready for release, anyone else to download the new released block can also replicate the results and behavior using the other released dependencies.
+This allows developing to be consistent so that when a block is ready for release, anyone else wishing to download the newly released block can also replicate the results and behavior using the other released dependencies.

 However, there may instances when multiple blocks must be developed together simultaneously.
 This can be achieved by setting the `multi-develop` setting to `true` through the command line with `legohdl config true -multi-develop` or by opening up the settings.yml file.

 Multi-develop will instead first check the local path for a block's dependencies before checking the cache.
-This means it will use the downloaded blocks over the installed blocks, if it found it in the local path.
+This means it will use the downloaded blocks over the installed blocks, if they are found in the local path.

 <br/>